F$^3$OCUS -- Federated Finetuning of Vision-Language Foundation Models with Optimal Client Layer Updating Strategy via Multi-objective Meta-Heuristics: Experiments and Results

 \subsection{Other Experimental Results}

-We plot the loss curves of LNTK and $F^3OCUS$ and compare them with several pruning methods in \textbf{Fig. 2}, which demonstrates the impact of our server-level optimization on faster convergence.
+We plot the loss curves of LNTK and \textbf{F\textsuperscript{3}OCUS} and compare them with several pruning methods in \textbf{Fig. 2}, which demonstrates the impact of our server-level optimization on faster convergence.
 We also visualize the principal eigenvalue magnitudes of all 32 layers of LLaVA across different clients at the beginning of a round for Task 1 in \textbf{Fig. 3} and show the layer ranks over all rounds in \textbf{Fig. 5}.
-Consequently, the effect of server-level optimization on overall layer selections is shown in \textbf{Fig. 6} using relative layer ranks and in \textbf{Fig. 7} using the layer selection histogram.
-In \textbf{Fig. 9}, we motivate the current work by revealing that, contrary to common belief, fine-tuning the last 'K' layers is only as effective as fine-tuning random 'K' layers. \textbf{Table 4} shows the comparable performance of different meta-heuristic algorithms for all clients in Task 2.
-For the 'microscopy' client in the same task, we present t-SNE feature visualizations in \textbf{Fig. 10} for (a) Federated Dropout (labeled random), (b) LNTK, and (c) $F^3OCUS$, highlighting the striking improvement in generating distinctive feature representations. \textbf{See Suppl. \S D for more results and detailed discussions.}
+Consequently, the effect of server-level optimization on overall layer selections is shown in \textbf{Fig. 6} using relative layer ranks and in \textbf{Fig. 7} using the layer selection histogram. \textbf{Table 4} shows the comparable performance of different meta-heuristic algorithms for all clients in Task 2.
+For the 'microscopy' client in the same task, we present t-SNE feature visualizations in \textbf{Fig. 9} for (a) Federated Dropout (labeled random), (b) LNTK, and (c) \textbf{F\textsuperscript{3}OCUS}, highlighting the striking improvement in generating distinctive feature representations. \textbf{See Suppl. \S D for more results.}